wasp-lang/wasp/web/docs/general/language.md

 title: Wasp Language (.wasp)
 ---

-Wasp language (what you write in .wasp files) is a declarative, statically typed, domain specific language (DSL).
+Wasp language (what you write in .wasp files) is a declarative, statically typed, domain-specific language (DSL).

 It is a quite simple language, closer to JSON, CSS or SQL than to e.g. Javascript or Python, since it is not a general programming language, but more of a configuration language.